-U.S. border clampdown forces Venezuelan teen into Mexico alone
+US border clampdown forces Venezuelan teen into Mexico alone

 “She is vulnerable as a migrant.
 She is vulnerable as a child.
 She is vulnerable as a woman,” Goodwin wrote in her request to U.S. Customs and Border Protection that Branyerly be allowed into the U.S. while her immigration case continues.
 “In other words, there are any number of categories within which it is easy to tell that she is vulnerable being alone in Mexico.”

-Goodwin said Branyerly was sent back to Mexico on Monday without her passport.
-She intends to try again later Tuesday to have Branyerly admitted into the U.S. and to get her passport back.

-CBP did not immediately respond to a request for comment Tuesday.
+CBP declined to comment Tuesday.

 As Branly spoke about his daughter’s plight in Mexico and the guilt he feels, he began to weep.
 His voice choked up.